BryceHaw/Number-Guess/README.md

-# Number-Guess
+# Word-Guess
 Made with C#.
-Play number guess against the computer.
+Play word guess against the computer.